sakaiproject/sakai/basiclti/docs/PLACEMENTS.md

 Privacy Launch Message Type (experimental)
 ------------------------------------------

-If you look very closely at the privacy section the the tool insert / edit page, you can see a checkbox about the "Privacy Launch".
+If you look very closely at the privacy section the tool insert / edit page, you can see a checkbox about the "Privacy Launch".

     Privacy Settings: